GoswamiRahul02/Groundwater-Resource-Analysis-and-Influencing-Factors-in-West-Bengal/README.md

 # MySQL | Power BI | Microsoft Excel

 # Project Overview
-Developed an end-to-end data analytics project to analyze groundwater level trends across districts of West Bengal using environmental and hydrological datasets collected from multiple authoritative sources.
-Performed data acquisition, integration, and preprocessing by consolidating datasets into a unified analytical database.

-Designed and optimized SQL queries in MySQL to conduct trend analysis, identify seasonal and district-wise groundwater variations, and extract actionable insights from large datasets.
-Implemented data transformation and exploratory analysis techniques to improve data quality and support accurate reporting.
+This Project is a part of my Data analytics portfolio.The goal of this project was to Develop an end-to-end data analytics project to analyze groundwater level trends across districts of West Bengal using data from authoritative sources.
+Consolidated and preprocessed multiple datasets into a unified MySQL database, performed SQL-based trend and seasonal analysis, and applied data transformation techniques to improve data quality and generate actionable insights through interactive reporting.

-Building an interactive Power BI dashboard featuring dynamic filters, trend visualizations, KPI metrics, and geographical insights, enabling stakeholders to monitor groundwater patterns and assess regional variations effectively